 - Step potential is a difference in voltage across the ground near an energized, grounded object.
 It can be as dangerous and deadly as touching a live wire. - When a downed power line touches the ground, electric current flows into the ground and spreads out in concentric circles of decreasing voltage from the point of contact.
-If you walk or stand with one foot in an area of higher voltage than the other, the step potential in the ground could cause you to be electrocuted.
+If you walk or stand with one foot in an area of higher voltage than the other, the step potential in the ground could cause you to be electrocited.
+Electricity will use you you to be electrocuted.
 Electricity will use your legs as a path to equalize the voltage.

 - Always stay at least 30 feet away from downed power lines and anything they are touching.
 This safety zone differs from the 10-foot rule for working near overhead power lines.
-We require a larger safety zone of 30 feet for fallen power lines to keep the public safe. - Keep others away.
-BLOCK OFF the area at least 30 feet in all directions. - Call 911 and confirm that your dispatcher has notified your FirstEnergy electric company.
+We require a larger safety zone of at least 30 feet for fallen power lines to keep the public safe. - Keep others away.
+BLOCK OFF the area at least 30 feet away in all directions. - Call 911 and confirm that your dispatcher has notified your FirstEnergy electric company.